-Today’s modern living often entails hours of driving and hunching over workstations, which can play havoc with our necks.
-So it is no surprising that neck pain is the second most common condition that our chiropractors and occupational therapists treat.
-Whilst neck pain is less common than low back pain, millions of people experience neck pain and related arm pain at some stage in their lives and therefore seek chiropractic care or occupational therapy to help ease the pain.
+Today’s modern living often entails hours of driving and hunching over workstations, which can be one of the causes of neck pain.
+It isn’t surprising that neck pain is the second most common condition that our chiropractors and occupational therapists treat.
+Neck pain is less common than low back pain.
+However, millions of people experience neck pain and related arm pain at some stage in their lives.
+Many of these people seek chiropractic care or occupational therapy to help ease the pain.

-Neck pain results from abnormalities in the soft tissues – muscles, ligaments, and nerves, as well as in the bone and the joints of the spine.
-The most common causes that our practitioners identify and treat are soft tissue abnormalities from injury or prolonged wear and tear and in many people it is also the source of pain in the upper back, shoulders and arms.
+Neck pain results from abnormalities in the soft tissues – muscles, ligaments, and nerves.
+As well as in the bone and the joints of the spine.
+These may be from injury or prolonged wear and tear and in many people.
+It is also the source of pain in the upper back, shoulders and arms.

 When neck pain is caused by muscle strain, you may have aches and stiffness that spread to the upper arm and forearm.
-Shooting pain that spread down the arm into the hand and fingers can be a symptom of a “pinched nerve.”
+Shooting pain that spreads down the arm into the hand and fingers can be a symptom of a “pinched nerve.”
 It may also be the result of nerve entrapment in the neck.
 When a nerve is “pinched” in the neck, numbness, weakness and possibly pain of the hands or arms may occur.
-Disc injuries are rare but it is the most common cause of nerve entrapments.
+Disc injuries are a common cause of nerve entrapments.

 Injuries to the neck caused by a sudden movement of the head backwards and forwards or sideways, are referred to as “whiplash”.
-Whether from a car accident, sporting injury or an accident at work, whiplash or neck injuries warrant a thorough examination.
+Whiplash can occur from a car accident, sporting injury or an accident at work.
+Neck or whiplash injuries always warrant a thorough examination.

-Whiplash is most commonly suffered as a result of a road traffic accident.
+Whiplash is most commonly suffered because of a road traffic accident.
 An impact or collision causes the head to suddenly jerk back and forth beyond its normal limits.